 Still others of us, the doers, are kinesthetic learners; we would rather go through the motions.
 In other words, we actually have to do something new before we know it well enough to repeat it.
 We may be completely clueless to new ideas unless they have some action to them!

 To add depth to the learning style issue, most of us use not just one distinct learning style, but a combination, with one style being dominant at certain times or ages.
-For example, all babies and very young children learn by a hands-on approach—touching, mouthing, crawling, climbing, emptying tissues boxes, cabinets, and drawers; whereas toddlers and preschoolers learn easier and faster if we use a multi-sensory method that involves the student seeing, speaking, hearing and doing over and over again.
+For example, all babies and very young children learn by a hands-on approach—touching, mouthing, crawling, climbing, emptying tissue boxes, cabinets, and drawers; whereas toddlers and preschoolers learn easier and faster if we use a multi-sensory method that involves the student seeing, speaking, hearing and doing over and over again.
 (Think of all the little hand-rhymes preschoolers love.)
-By sometime near first grade, visual skills are advancing more; and by 5th or 6thgrade, auditory skills are getting stronger.
-As children grow older and gain experience and maturity, some begin to prefer another learning style while others retain the kinesthetic approach.
+By sometime near first grade, visual skills are gaining ground; and by 5th or 6th grade, auditory skills are getting stronger.
+As children grow older and gain experience and maturity, some begin to prefer another learning style, while others retain the kinesthetic approach.

 If we know our child’s learning preference, we can teach them more productively, but we can also teach them how to learn best.
 In other words, if they know their preferred mode of learning, then when they are older and have more difficult classes, they can turn that knowledge to their advantage by using those methods that increase their learning capacity.
 For instance, electronic devices make recording easy for those with auditory preference.
 Or if they are assigned a teacher with a style counter to their favorite learning mode, they have a better chance of compensating.

 So, how do we discover our children’s preferred style?

 Your child may be kinesthetic if he

 - remembers what was done rather that what was told, read, or talked about